Noreen in 2006 at the Puppets Up International Festival.

 Binkley and Doinkel Safety Show, early 1970's - early 1980's

 Shortly after, CCA produced a series of TV commercials featuring Binkley and Doinkel that were broadcast across Canada for many years.
 For these commercials the two aliens were joined by a dog, Sniffer, and a new villain, R. Pugsley De Pugh.
-Promotional material featuring the characters was also created and given out to kids during the live performances.
-In addition least two comic books were produced in the mid 1970's.
+Promotional material featuring the characters was given out to kids at the live performances.
+At least two comic books were produced in the mid 1970's.
 In 1982 a 12 minute video "The Adventures of Binkley and Doinkel" was produced in which the two aliens and Sniffer were portrayed as costumed characters rather than puppets.
 Actress Holly Larocque appears in the video as the mother of the kids who meet the aliens.
 She would later star in Noreen Young's TV series Under the Umbrella Tree.

 (Source: RetroOntario website, "That Time When Puppets Taught Us About Danger", posted April 2013.
 See link below.)

 This photo is from 2009 and was taken during a puppet workshop at Noreen Young's studio.
 I'm standing in front of Noreen's wall of puppets holding one of the aliens from the Binkley and Doinkel Safety Show.
 Next to me on the wall is Owl from Readalong.
 As a kid in the mid to late 1970's I grew up watching these puppets on TV so I was quite happy to see them.
 Binkley and Doinkel are my favourite Noreen Young characters.
 In this picture you can also see some of the colourful suit coat for the Don Cherry puppet in the top left corner.